 Most interviews are now competency based.
-Your milk round interview almost certainly will be.
-This is the key area.
+The competency based interview section the key area.
 You have to be prepared to nail each competency question that comes up.

 The competencies they will be asking you about will be outlined in the job specification but some of the common ones would be;

 - Communication Skills

 - Listening Skills

 - Decision Making Skills &

 - Dealing with Conflict.

 Basically, the interviewer needs to know a few things;